AmazingAmpharos/OoT-Randomizer/README.md

 is either a .n64 or .z64 file.
 For users playing via any means other than on real N64 hardware, the use of the "Compress patched ROM" flag is strongly encouraged as uncompressed ROMs are impossible to inject for the Virtual Console and have random crashing problems on all emulators.

-For general use, the recommended emulators are Bizhawk and Mupen64plus.
+For general use, the recommended emulator is RetroArch; it has been shown to work with minimal issues.
+Bizhawk and Mupen64plus are generally good choices too.
 If you want to play on Project 64 for whatever reason, you can but you will need to set the rando to use 8 MB of RAM and will want to play with the cheat code 8109C58A 0000 to partially fix Project 64's tragically poor handling of OoT's pause menu.
-As of this 2.0 release, there are suspected crashing issues specifically with Project 64.
+Project 64 also has one particular crash that only happens for some unknown settings configurations; we cannot support this.
 I cannot emphasize enough that it is a discouraged emulator to use.

 # General Description